 What types of water quality testing exist?

-Many simple or at home kits can test water for a variety of parameters, including pH, dissolved solids, and iron oxides.
-If an organization or financial entity requests a water test associated with the closing or purchasing of a property, these tests are usually requested a multitude of inorganic, organic, chemical, and by products outlined by the Environmental Protection Agency, and subsequenty, the Texas Commission on Environmental Quality in order to give a “clean bill of drinkability”.
+If an organization or financial entity requests a water test associated with the closing or purchasing of a property, these tests verify inorganic, organic, and chemical by-products concentrations outlined by the Environmental Protection Agency, and subsequenty, the Texas Commission on Environmental Quality.

 These standards, known as the National Primary Drinking Water Regulations, can be found at the link below.